Union Glass Company: History

 Glass Works.
 After it too proved financially unsuccessful, in 1868 Houghton moved again to Corning, New York to start the Corning Flint Glass Works, which eventually flourished as Corning Inc.

 With Chaffee as president and treasurer, the firm's original name of Union Glass Company was restored.
-In the late 1890s control passed to Julian De Cordova who operated the plant until its closing in 1925.
+In 1893, control passed to Julian de Cordova, who operated the plant until its 1924 closing.